 What defines efficient store space management?
-Books and countless presentations in retail environment have been written about this.
-Let’s try to simplify: such spatial layout of merchandise that 1) convincingly satisfies basic shopping intention of a customer, in a 2) tactically proficient way that guarantees profitability to a retailer, whereby 3) the stock turnover is fast with a balanced flow of input and output quantities of products.
+Books and countless presentations in the retail environment have been written about this.
+Let’s try to simplify: such spatial layout of merchandise that 1) convincingly satisfies the basic shopping intention of a customer, in a 2) tactically proficient way that guarantees profitability to a retailer, whereby 3) the stock turnover is fast with a balanced flow of input and output quantities of products.

 As an upgrade to the 3 conditions above we can add 4) extending customers’ desires towards unplanned purchases in a non-intruding way and 5) ensuring space flexibility over time as customers’ intentions are dependent on seasons (capability of adjusting shelves and other elements in a floorplan).

 Sounds not too complicated but many retailers struggle with that.
 Especially, store chains developed around a specialty category (pet food, baby care, stationery, …) or national chains who didn’t have enough resources to build space and category management departments.
 Many of them also came to the conclusion that the retail space of their stores is far from optimized due to many uncontrollable contingencies at work.
 Some common troubles are a) the Purchase department makes orders without space limitations in mind, b) slow turnover categories are spreading over the floor while c) fast-growing categories with trend upwards are underspaced, d) assortment and space arrangements vary from store to store which means losing on sales.

 Sooner or later the retailers described above begin to search for a solution that would take them out of the “space trap”.